 Nayla was a fighter before she was even born.
 Diagnosed with a rare, non-cancerous, lung mass when she was still growing inside her mother Isalya, Nayla had to fight just to make it into the world.

 When Isalya was seven months pregnant doctors noticed that there was an unusual amount of amniotic fluid surrounding her baby.
-She was referred to the St. Louis Fetal Care Institute for further testing.
-Dr. Ed Yang and Dr. Mike Vlastos discovered that Isalya’s unborn baby girl, Nayla, had a bronchopulmonary sequestration (BPS) attached to her left lung, blocking the entire left side of her chest.
+She was referred to the SSM Health St. Louis Fetal Care Institute for further testing.
+Their team discovered that Isalya’s unborn baby girl, Nayla, had a bronchopulmonary sequestration (BPS) attached to her left lung, blocking the entire left side of her chest.

 “I would have to say out my entire 22 years of living I had never faced something so hard in my life.
 Being pregnant is scary as it is, but for a doctor to confirm to you that there is a chance that your baby won't make it if the proper preparations aren't met is the worst,” remembers Isalya.

 A BPS (also known as pulmonary sequestration) is a piece of lung tissue that develops without being connected to the airways, sometimes inside the lung and sometimes outside of it.
 The blood vessels going to the BPS also form abnormally.
 The BPS does not get blood flow like the rest of the lung.
 Rather, it steals blood flow away from the body via a separate artery.
 These lung masses can cause breathing problems, infection, or other complications if untreated.